cfengine/documentation/reference/language-concepts/namespaces.markdown

 **Notes:**

-- The [`variables` Augments key][Augments#variables] defines variables in the `main` bundle of the `data` namespace by default supports seeding variable values in any specified namespace.
+- The [`variables` Augments key][Augments#variables] defines variables in the `main` bundle of the `data` namespace by default but supports seeding variable values in any specified namespace.

 ## Classes